Unifesp-DMSO/Coordinator-Inauthentic-Behavior-Facebook/readme.md

 This project is licensed under the GPL License.
 See the [LICENSE](https://github.com/Unifesp-DMSO/Coordinator-Inauthentic-Behavior-Facebook/blob/main/LICENSE) file for more information.
 Contact

+## Funding

+This project was partially funded by the University of Amsterdam’s RPA Human(e) AI and by the European Union’s Horizon 2020 research and innovation program No 951911 (AI4Media).

-For any inquiries or feedback, please contact the project maintainer: Wilson Ceron.
+For any inquiries or feedback, please contact the project maintainer: Wilson Ceron (mailto:wilson.seron@unifesp.br?subject=[GitHub - Disinformation Echo-chambers on Facebook]).